 If you live in a state where they provide adoption records, then you will have a much easier time with your research.

-How to Get My Original Birth Certificate If I was Adopted?
+How to Get My Original Birth Certificate If I Was Adopted?

-In order to access your original birth certificate, you will need to research the adoption laws in your state.
+To access your original birth certificate, you will need to research the adoption laws in your state.

 Below will show you each state’s level of information they will provide to you.

 States with Limited Access and Sealed Records